 Your company just finished launching a parking app for a large US city—but lots went wrong along the way.
 Development and rollout were delayed because financing and system updates took longer than expected.
 Pilot tests revealed unanticipated flaws in the software and the physical infrastructure.
 The app hadn’t been configured for all computing platforms, for instance, and sensors embedded in parking areas in some parts of the city failed to communicate with central servers that fed the app.
 A postmortem session showed exactly where and when the project went off the rails.
 Why couldn’t the team have seen these things up front?

 There are lots of well-documented reasons why teams avoid considering potential problems at the outset of a project or initiative.
 Studies show that project leaders overwhelmingly tend to be overconfident.

 The plans they’ve mapped out are reasonable, and every step is plausible—why worry?
 Additionally, the start of a project is typically the time of greatest harmony among team members.
 Bringing up problems can seem obstructionist and disloyal.
 In fact, research also shows that most individuals are afraid to speak out against the group and explicitly identify problems with a plan.

 Even if a project leader asks for honest critiques, team members often hold back to protect political, organizational, or personal interests.
 Everyone desperately wants to believe in the plan they are getting ready to carry out.
-The remedy

 To ensure that projects get the scrutiny they need, teams should conduct a “premortem.”